-Year 5 Brenscombe Outdoor Centre, Wareham, Dorset - 3 night stay
+Year 5 Sustainability Centre - 2 night stay

-Year 6 Sustainability Centre, South Downs, East Meon, Hampshire – 4 night stay
+Year 6 Venue TBC – 4 night stay

 All school trips are organised well in advance and carefully planned to meet appropriate health and safety requirements.
 Participation requires parental consent and where there is a cost parents are invited to make a voluntary contribution.
-We encourage all children to participate and if cost is an issue there is the possibility of financial help available.
+We encourage all children to participate and if cost is an issue, please see the tab below to request financial assistance.

 If you are concerned about the cost of any trip or residential visit that your child is invited to attend, please contact our finance team via their email address of email@example.com